Ellen Concepcion – Executive Director

 Mary Peeff – NLC Business Director

 Mary is responsible for the management and administration of New Leaf Collaborative (NLC) grants, budgets, contracts, invoices, bookkeeping and financial and corporate compliance.

 Tina inspires, informs, and enables responsible environmental decision-making and sustainable practices by providing leadership opportunities in education for high school and elementary students to become agents of sustainable change.
 She also works to further connect interested Empowering Educators participants to resources that renew a love of teaching, provides opportunities for reflection upon personal strengths, and ultimately re-envisions transformative learning environments for students.

-Erica and Amy inspire, inform, and enable responsible environmental decision-making and sustainable practices by providing leadership opportunities in education for high school and elementary students to become agents of sustainable change.
+Amy strives to inspire, inform, and enable responsible environmental decision-making and sustainable practices by providing leadership opportunities in education for high school and elementary students to become agents of sustainable change.

-Community Science Workshop “CSW” Instructors provides hands-on tinkering with Science, Technology, Engineering, Art and Math (STEAM) in ways that foster curiosity, creativity, perseverance, and critical thinking.
+Community Science Workshop “CSW” Educators provide hands-on tinkering with Science, Technology, Engineering, Art and Math (STEAM) in ways that foster curiosity, creativity, perseverance, and critical thinking.
 They engage students in grade-level appropriate hands-on science experiences.